 Yeah, we do have path planning module and it is obstacle avoidance oriented.
-The global path is planned by traditional sampling method like Bi-RRT, adding humanoid robot dynamic constraints.
+The global path is planned by traditional sampling method like Bi-RRT with kinematic constraints.
 The global path is transformed to local by the dynamic window approach as well as Bezier splines.